-For an easy to grow perennial, and an alyssum by any other name, Yellow Alyssum is but one name for this delightful plant but other names include Aurinia saxatilis or Aurinia saxitilis.
-The older classification of this flower is Alyssum saxatile.
-Still another classification has it listed as Aurinia saxatilis Compacta or more common names are Basket-of-Gold, Gold-dust and Dwarf Goldentuft.
+For an easy-to-grow perennial, and an alyssum by any other name, Yellow Alyssum is a delightful plant.
+Other names for this plant include Aurinia saxatilis or Aurinia saxitilis, and the older classification of this flower is Alyssum saxatile.
+Another classification has it listed as Aurinia saxatilis Compacta, and its more common names are Basket-of-Gold, Gold-dust and Dwarf Goldentuft.
 Still another name for this beautiful little perennial is madwort.
-Whew - what a lot of names - but by whatever name you call it, this little flower packs a huge punch.
+Whew—what a lot of names!
+By whatever name you call it, this little flower packs a huge punch.

-This is one plant I don’t think you can ever go wrong with – or kill!
-It is said to be hardy and grows well in zones 3-7 but can also be grown in zones 8-10 though may not grow as long in those zones.
-In Central Oregon, this particular flower blooms in spring and then blooms again although not as plushly in late summer.
+This is one plant I don’t think you can ever go wrong with—or kill!
+It is said to be hardy and grows well in zones 3–7.
+It can also be grown in zones 8–10, though it may not grow as long in those zones.
+In Central Oregon, this particular flower blooms in spring and then blooms again (although not as plushly) in late summer.
 In the spring when it blooms, the hills are alive with yellow color (and the sound of music).

-This perennial is good for borders as it is a rather low-lying perennial and is a cheery yellow with scads of blooms on its short little plant base.
-It is a plant that is conducive to draping down over rockeries as well and is an excellent plant to put on a slope.
-The plant itself grows to about 6-12 inches in height and should be spaced about 9-12 inches apart.
-However, they can spread about 18 inches so they can make a beautiful ground cover though not tight ground cover.
-In other words, if you want some height - this is your flower!
+This perennial is good for borders as it is rather low-lying, and it's a cheery yellow with scads of blooms on its short little plant base.
+It is a plant that is conducive to draping down over rockeries as well, and it's an excellent plant to put on a slope.
+The plant itself grows to about 6 to 12 inches in height and should be spaced about 9 to 12 inches apart.
+However, they can spread about 18 inches, so they can make a beautiful ground cover, though not a tight one.
+In other words, if you want some height—this is your flower!

 The most magical characteristic of all is that this flower reseeds itself every year.
 After the flowers have finished blooming and the seeds become dry on the plant, I merely go out and shake them a bit and the wind does the rest.
 Every year, we have more and more spread of this beautiful little plant as it just simply multiplies all by itself!